 What can I do if my computer or laptop was lost or stolen?

-Anytime you have been a victim of a crime, that incident should be reported to the authorities.
+Anytime you are a victim of a crime, that incident should be reported to the authorities.
 Often if you plan on claiming the stolen computer for insurance, you need to have already filled out a police report.
 Reporting the incident immediately after the crime saves you time in the future.

-Home: If your house was recently burglarized, you should immediately contact the local authorities to file a report so that if in the future your computer is found, it can be returned.
+If your house was burglarized, immediately contact the local authorities to file a report, so if your computer is found, it can be returned.

-School: If your computer has been taken while you were at school, talk to your teacher, principle, lost and found, school officer, or other school staff that can assist you in reporting the incident.
+If your computer was taken while you were at school, talk to your teacher, principal, lost and found, school officer, or school staff to whom you can report the incident.

-Other public location: If your computer was taken while at a public location, such as an airport, bus, coffee shop, gas station, library, taxi cab, etc., report the incident to the authorities or someone at your company, like human resources, IT, or someone in management.
-In most cases, you should file an incident report with the police.
+If your computer was stolen in a public place such as an airport, coffee shop, library, taxi cab, etc., report the incident to the police.

 Before worrying about getting the computer or laptop back, first protect yourself.
-The following steps will require you to have access to a computer.
-So visit a friend, neighbor, relative, school, library, work, or somewhere you can get a computer with Internet access.
+The following steps require you to have access to a computer, smartphone, or tablet.
+So, if needed, visit a friend, neighbor, relative, school, library, work, or somewhere you can get a computer with Internet access.

 - Log into any sensitive accounts (e.g., bank accounts, online e-mail, PayPal, eBay, iTunes, IM, etc.) and change your password, just in case that information was saved on your other computer.

-- If you have any other sensitive information on your computer that could be used by a thief, such as bank pin number, bills, credit card information, cell phone, etc., make sure to contact the company in charge of your accounts and see if the account can be changed, flagged or monitored.
+- If you have any other sensitive information on your computer, such as bank PIN, bills, credit card information, cell phone, etc., make sure to notify the companies in charge of those accounts.

 - Contact your computer manufacturer so they can make a note in their database that the computer was stolen, in case the thief tries calling support.